CharleyPONS/E-commerce/backend-v1/README.md

 > Build in TSED bringing typeorm plugin for interaction with PostgreSQL
 > Using stripes with custom payments flow validate in server side
+> Using stripes CLI and webhook
 > Using JWT token for authentication and bcrypt for password security
 > Using nodemailer and express-handlebars

 See [Ts.ED](https://tsed.io) project for more information.

 See [Strips](https://stripe.com/docs/api) for more information.

+See [StripsCLI](https://github.com/stripe/stripe-cli.git) for more information

 See [TypeORM](https://typeorm.io/) for more information.